Home birth checklist

 Your midwife will also bring large disposable absorbent pads to go underneath you when you’re giving birth.
 And after your baby’s arrived, the midwife will make sure your home is tidied up before they leave.

-It’s not uncommon to transfer to the hospital, either during labour or shortly after the baby is born – almost half of first-time mothers having a home birth are moved to the hospital at some point.
+It’s not uncommon to , either during labour or shortly after the baby is born – almost half of first-time mothers having a home birth are moved to the hospital at some point.
 Being prepared for this can help you feel more relaxed during labour.

 Making sure you have a hospital bag packed is a good way to ensure you’re ready for all eventualities, but you may also like to think through other practical considerations for a transfer.